-Vacant land sales with closed transactions occurring during the period ranging from January 1, 2016 through December 31, 2018, were given primary consideration in the valuation of commercial and industrial zoned land parcels for the 2019 revalue for Area 35.
-Since January 2016, twenty transactions were verified as "at market" sales, which are coded as "Y" in the Assessor's records.
-The actual dates of the sales occurred between February 2, 2016 and October 29, 2018 sales were also considered after combining the various aspects of all parcels involved in the sales.
+Vacant land sales with closed transactions occurring during the period ranging from January 1, 2017 through December 31, 2019, were given primary consideration in the valuation of commercial and industrial zoned land parcels for the 2020 revalue for Area 35.
+Since January 2017, twenty transactions were verified as "at market" sales, which are coded as "Y" in the Assessor's records.
+The actual dates of the sales occurred between February 10, 2017 and December 27, 2019.
+Sales were also considered after combining the various aspects of all parcels involved in the sales.
 "Shell" sales, "interim use" sales, "tear down" sales, and land transactions that may include plans and permits would also be included in the analysis of land value.
 Sales information was obtained from excise tax affidavits and reviewed initially, by the Accounting Division, Sales Identification Section.
 Information was then analyzed and investigated by the appraiser in the process of revaluation.
 All sales were verified, when possible, by contacting the purchaser, seller, or realtors involved in the transaction.
 The Comparative Sales Approach was considered the most reliable methodology for the valuation.
-Location and zoning were primary variables in the valuation process, and the price per square foot of land area was used for unit comparison Appraiser judgment prevails in all decisions regarding individual parcel and application. valuation.
+Location and zoning were primary variables in the valuation process, and the price per square foot of land area was used for unit comparison and application.
+Appraiser judgment prevails in all decisions regarding individual parcel valuation.
 The appraiser determines which available value estimate may be appropriate and may adjust for particular characteristics and conditions as they occur in the valuation area.